-All towns in Aroostook County hold annual town meetings which are an integral part of public planning.
+All towns in Aroostook County hold annual town meetings, and the two cities hold council meetings.
+These meetings are an integral part of public planning.
 These meetings allow all citizens equal opportunity to communicate their concerns and opinions on the state of the town and how to move forward with these concerns.
-The citizens in attendance at these meetings have a vested interest in the town and how and what is funded annually.
+The citizens in attendance at these meetings have a vested interest in the community and how and what is funded annually.